Ping: The App to Destroy All Apps

 The fathers of Ping claim that their product stands out amongst the saturated app landscape, because a lot—basically all—of social media focuses on what already happened.

-“So if I’m going through Facebook,” says Winston, “I’m looking at the past.
+“So if I’m going through Facebook,” says Tri, “I’m looking at the past.
 I’m looking at things that have already happened.
 “But when I look at Ping, I’m looking at opportunities.

 “I’m looking at chances to hang out, to make a real human connection.
 That’s the cool thing about it.”